Fools and Mortals

 I'm sorry to say that reading this book is a waste of time and money.

-If you are really curious to read it (like I was and I chose it with great enthusiasm), then RENT IT FROM THE LIBRARY OR HAVE IT BORROWED FROM A FRIEND, DO NOT SPEND MONEY ON THIS BOOK (if you like it you can do it later)
+If you are really curious to read it (like I was and I chose it with great enthusiasm), then don't waste your money.
+If you're curious, get it from the library or borrow it from a friend. (if you like it you can do it later)

 The plot, reading the back cover, was interesting and the story could have been captivating and engaging, if only it had been developed with unexpected events and twists that had managed to keep the reader in suspense.